-Winter cycling can be so enjoyable, whether you are dressed for the weather and head outside on a group ride or you have a turbo trainer set up to stay out of the winter weather.
-We have put together this handy guide to cycling in winter to explore some of the main topics, such as: the best clothes to wear, the extra maintenance required on your bike, general safety tips and the benefits of a turbo trainer if you prefer to stay indoors.
+We have put together this handy guide to cycling in winter to explore some of the main topics, such as: the best thermal clothes for winter, the extra maintenance required on your bike, general safety tips and the benefits of a turbo trainer if you prefer to stay indoors.

 Contents and quick links